Luos-io/Documentation/src/pages/low/containers/od.md

 ```

 ### Messages conversions
-The same both way of conversion are available for messages (OD type from message and OD type to message):
+In the same way, both conversion are available for messages (OD type from message and OD type to message):

  - **`from` conversion:** Gets a type from a message.
 Format: `[type]FromMsg([type_var], msg)`
 ```C